-Sitefinity allows you to extend the built-in workflow process by creating custom workflows.
+Sitefinity empowers you to extend the built-in workflow process by creating custom workflows.
 Using this approach you can fit the workflow to your organization's needs.
 The purpose of this article is to cover the process of creating custom workflows for built-in content types or custom content types derived from Sitefinity content.
-To extend the build in workflows you can get the default ones from the Sitefinity SDK.
-They are located under the Content\Resources folder of the SDK installation path.
+To extend the build in workflows you can get the default ones from the Sitefinity GitHub repository.

 Sitefinity uses 4 different workflows for its built-in content types: